ekmolloy/stamps-tutorial/tutorial.md

     --tempdir tmp \
     --cpu 2
 ```

-which will take a few seconds to finish.
 This command is nearly identical to that of TIPP except that the alignment and placement support thresholds are not specified.

-In order to visualize the placements, the placement file (json) into a tree format (e.g., newick or xml) using guppy
+In order to visualize the placements, the placement file (json) into a tree format (e.g., newick or xml) using [guppy](https://matsen.github.io/pplacer/generated_rst/guppy.html)
 ```
 /class/stamps-software/sepp/.sepp/bundled-v4.3.2/guppy tog \
     --xml \